FlorentSka/GettingAndCleaningData/CodeBook.md

 The fullSet was renamed set after expliciting the columns names.

 ###Reducing data to averages
+Subjects and activities were turned into factors, to order the fullSet and sort it.
-Averages of each measurement variables (the renamed ones in the previous section: columns 3 to 88) are calculated per Subject and Activity and reagregated into a new table named tidySet.
+Then, averages of each measurement variables (the renamed ones in the previous section: columns 3 to 88) are calculated per Subject and Activity and reagregated into a new table named tidySet.

 ##Output
 The output is written in a text file, named tidySet.